developer-zebra/developer-zebra-site/src/emdk-for-xamarin/1-0/mx/index.md

         icon: /mx/icons/settingsmgr.png
       - title: UI Manager
         url: uimgr
-        description: The UiMgr Feature Type allows you to manage a miscellaneous set of UI configurations, like Clipboard behavior.
+        description: 'The UiMgr Feature Type allows you to manage a miscellaneous set of UI configurations, like Clipboard behavior.'
         icon: /mx/icons/uimgr.png
   - heading: Wireless
     description: Manage wireless settings like WiFi and GPRS for your device.
     visible: true
     items:
       - title: Cellular Manager
         url: cellularmgr
-        description: The CellularMgr allows you to control how a device's Cellular data connection is used.
+        description: "The CellularMgr allows you to control how a device's Cellular data connection is used."
         icon: /mx/icons/cellularmgr.png
       - title: DHCP Manager
         url: dhcp